Synthird/non-keyboard-characters/README.md

 # Non-keyboard-characters

-Characters that can't be typed via keyboard
+Characters that can't be typed via keyboard.